eda-ricercatore/admin-notes/interview-prep/java-interview-questions.md

-hat if the main method is declared as private?
+What if the main method is declared as private?

 The program compiles properly but at runtime it will give “Main method not public.” message.